Instructional Resources

-The end result of academic misconduct could be an academic penalty or have a personal impact, or both.
+The end result of academic misconduct could be an academic outcome or a personal impact, or both.

 Academic Outcomes